kristen149/kristen149/README.md

 ✨✨✨<strong> WELCOME TO MY PAGE</strong> ✨✨✨

 <p> My name is Kristen Tran.
 I am a B.Sc. in International Business and Trade.

-I look forward to developing my career in more technical fields.
-I have always been passionate about discovering digital transformation and eagering to take on challenges. </p>
+I have always been passionate about discovering digital transformation and eagering to take on challenges.
+In the near future I look forward to developing my career in more technical fields. </p>
 <br>

 <strong>About me: </strong>